gmccreight/Memorize_Python/site/why.md

-So here's the call to action: I'm looking for like-minded people (there is at least [one other one out there](https://sivers.org/srs)) who want to collaborate on creating a powerful resource that everyone who wants to learn Python at a deep level can benefit from.
+So here's the call to action: I'm looking for like-minded people (there is at least [one other one out there](https://sivers.org/srs)) who want to collaborate on creating a powerful spaced repetition resource that will help anyone who wants to learn Python at a deep level.

 The groundwork has been laid by Anki, and its plugin system that allowed for fantastic plugin for collaborative deck authoring: